pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 ''''''''''''''''''

-In FluDAG, the geometry file can be used to define material assignments, boundary conditions and tally locations.
+In FluDAG, the geometry file can be used to define material assignments, and eventually we would like to add the capability to define boundary conditions and tally locations.

 Assigning Materials & Densities ..................................